An Athlete in Winter

 Coming home never ends well.
 After decades away, Mason James returns to the East Bay when his father, Max, is found half-dead in an Emeryville alley behind the Key Club.
 Max won’t talk.
 The police call it a mugging.
 Mason knows better.

 With Max’s health failing and Melvin hiding an early-onset Alzheimer’s diagnosis, Mason is forced back into the methods he swore off—surveillance, leverage, and violence—while fighting panic attacks, guilt, and a temper that has ruined lives before.
-Backed by a razor-smart tech ally and Midas McKnight, the one friend who knows his darkest history, Mason enters a cat-and-mouse war where every move is watched, every loyalty has a price, and “legit” is just another mask.
+Backed by a razor-smart tech ally and Midas McNight, the one friend who knows his darkest history, Mason enters a cat-and-mouse war where every move is watched, every loyalty has a price, and “legit” is just another mask.

 Like his first novel, “A Snow Leopard Named Midas,” S.L.
 Cook’s “An Athlete In Winter” is for readers who love the moral complexity of S.A.
 Cosby’s Blacktop Wasteland, the hunter and hunted tension of Thomas Perry’s Vanishing Act, and the psychological depth of John le Carré’s Tinker, Tailor, Soldier, Spy.